-A request for proposals from universities for grants to support interdisciplinary research and programming in religion and journalism has been issued.
-Proposals must be submitted by March 23, 2017.
+A request for proposals from universities for grants to support interdisciplinary research and programming in religion and journalism will be issued in fall/winter 2017, with proposals due in March 2018.

 - Luce/ACLS Program in Religion, Journalism & International Affairs Fellowships are available to scholars pursuing research on any aspect of religion in an international context.
 Fellows also will have access to resources to help develop the capacities to relate their work to conversations in public policy and the media.
 During the fellowship term, fellows may remain at their home institutions or take up residence at one of the grantee institutions.
-In addition, the program will work with grantee institutions to convene all program-year fellows, together with select journalists and public policy experts at symposia during the fellowship year.
+The program also works with grantee institutions to convene all program-year fellows, together with select journalists and public policy experts at symposia during the fellowship year.

-Application information for the next fellowships competition will be available in August 2017.
+Application information for the next fellowship competition is now available.

 Questions about this program may be directed to RJIA@acls.org.